What’s the Difference Between Criminology and Criminal Justice

 Rather than focusing on why crime happens, criminal justice looks at what to do about it.

-Of course, real-life jobs often aren’t as glamorous as those portrayed on TV, but getting undergraduate training in criminal justice or pursuing graduate training in criminology can position you to make a real difference in understanding and combating crime in America.
+Of course, real-life jobs often aren’t often as glamorous as those portrayed on TV, but getting undergraduate training in criminal justice or pursuing graduate training in criminology can position you to make a real difference in understanding and combating crime in America.

 Courses taught at Alliant International University’s California School of Forensic Studies are facilitated by faculty with advanced expertise in criminology and criminal justice.
 Upon program completion, students are prepared to enter promising careers that truly make an impact on the lives of victims, families, and society as a whole.